 And here are some tricks that squeeze a few more days out of produce:

-- Refresh wilted greens in a bowl/glass of water for several hours (inspired by this cool trick).
+- Refresh wilted greens in a glass of water for several hours (inspired by this cool trick).
 The leaves will “drink” the water and gain stiffness from the inner leaves working outward.

-- Snip the ends of herbs, spinach and asparagus and store upright in water for an extra day or two of storage.
-(If you don’t have a plan for the herbs, freeze for later.)
+- Snip the ends of herbs, spinach, and asparagus and store upright in water for an extra day or two of storage.
+(If you don’t have a plan for the herbs, freeze them for later.)

-- Washed greens should be stored with either a paper towel or cloth napkin to absorb moisture.
-Be sure to dry well (DIY salad spinner) and store in either a container with a lid or in a bag.
+- Washed greens should be stored with either a paper towel or a cloth napkin to absorb moisture.
+Be sure to dry well and store in either a container with a lid or in a bag, placing the paper towel on top of the greens.

-- Ethylene is a gas sprayed on some fruits to cause delayed ripening (i.e. picked early, shipped a distance and ripen upon sitting).
-Keep foods that are sprayed with ethylene away from other produce if possible.
+- Ethylene is a gas sprayed on some fruits to cause delayed ripening (i.e. picked early, shipped a distance, and ripened upon sitting).
+Keep foods that are sprayed with ethylene away from other produce if possible, to prevent the gas from ripening your other produce.

-If you find yourself with too much food on your hands and your family doesn’t like eating leftovers, cook less of it.
+If you find yourself with too much food on your hands and your family doesn’t like eating leftovers, cook less at a time.

 Yes, this means you will have to cook more often.
 But you can’t have it both ways.
 The basic premise behind cooking less often IS eating leftovers.

-While many families buy extras to preserve on purpose, there’s nothing wrong with preserving on accident.
+While many families buy extras to preserve on purpose, there’s nothing wrong with preserving as needed.
 In fact, we do this all the time to avoid food waste.

-If produce is going bad faster than you can eat it, preserve it by freezing, blanching and/or dehydrating.
-Your preservation method will be different for the different foods you’re working with, and you might even have to do a combination of them to maintain quality.
+If produce is going bad faster than you can eat it, start saving food by freezing, blanching, or dehydrating.
+Your preservation method will change depending on the different foods you’re working with, and you might even have to do a combination of them to maintain quality.

 Check out what the United States Department of Agriculture has to say about expiration dates.

-So there you go.
-The next time someone in your family wants to throw away an entire gallon of milk merely because of the date on the jug, pull up this post.
+So, there you go.
+The next time someone in your family wants to throw away an entire gallon of milk merely because of the date on the jug, sniff the milk to see if it still smells okay, and pull up this post.

 We’ve all done it – bought a new-to-us ingredient for a recipe and chose the bigger package because it was the better deal.
 And then we made the recipe that turned out awful and now we have 1.3 gallons of some weird sauce in the pantry.